KalidasVijaybhak/meanings/readme.md

    7. Solitude
    		>  state or situation of being alone
    8. Prospect
    		> the possibility or likelihood of some future event occurring
+   9. Dichotomy
+   		>a division or contrast between two things that are or are represented as being opposed or entirely different.
 ## QUOTES

    > Arthur C Clarke : "Any sufficiently advanced technology is indistinguishable from magic"